 His main motivation for learning German was literature.
 The polyglot was passionate about many German writers and was intent on reading the original works.
 He developed an intense method, studying 16 hours a day, transcribing languages and immersing himself in the sounds, structure and dynamic of his chosen tongue.
 He describes the moment where a language finally reveals itself as wax falling from his ears.

 According to the prolific linguist, any educated person should strive to learn at least six languages.
 He prioritizes them according to cultural background:

-For instance, a Westerner should learn a) Latin and Greek, b) English and French, Spanish or German, c) Russian and d) Persian or Arabic or Sanskrit or Hindi or Chinese, etc.
+For instance, a Westerner should learn 1) Latin and Greek, 2) English and French, Spanish or German, 3) Russian and 4) Persian or Arabic or Sanskrit or Hindi or Chinese, etc.

 If you feel like this is too much of a task, remember that you can cheat!
 Spanish and French are not that dissimilar, and they are major languages that will give you access to a lot of cultures and history!

 When Kató Lomb died in 2003, she was almost 100 years old and had spent her life as a pioneer of languages.
 She was one of the first simultaneous interpreters in the world and managed to learn 16 languages.
 How did she do it?
 Insatiable curiosity and no qualms about making mistakes!
 After having studied chemistry and physics, she plunged into English, intending to become an English teacher.
 She picked up books and a dictionary, read as much English as she could and basically learned by doing!
 (And yes, she did end up teaching the language, her knowledge of the language only two classes ahead of her teaching schedule!)